-- 1 Click Ok to save the settings, and then click Next. - 2 In Job Name, specify a name for the job if you do not want to use the default setting. - Assign a descriptive title that lets you easily identify the job for monitoring its progress.
-The job name can contain alphanumeric and non-alphanumeric characters, but it cannot include non-English characters.
-On Linux, the names can have a maximum of 200 characters.
+- 1 To save the settings, click Ok, and then click Next. - 2 In Job Name, specify a name for the job if you do not want to use the default setting.

+Assign a descriptive name that lets you easily identify the job when monitoring its progress.
+The job name can contain alphanumeric and nonalphanumeric characters, but it cannot contain non-Latin characters.
+On Linux, the name can have a maximum of 200 characters.
 On Windows, there is no length restriction.
-However, a maximum of 40 characters is recommended on all platforms. - 3 In the Target Client list, select the machine on which you want to restore the data. - TIP: You can also click Choose, and then locate and select the applicable client in the Choose theTarget Client dialog. - 4 Use the Schedule, Source Options, and Advanced Options lists to configure the any additional required options. - 5 Click Submit to submit the job for scheduling.
+However, a maximum of 40 characters is recommended on all platforms.

+- 3 In the Target Client list, select the machine on which you want to restore the data. - TIP: You can also click Choose, and then locate and select the applicable client in the Choose the Target Client dialog box.

+- 4 Use the Schedule, Source Options, and Advanced Options lists to configure any additional required options. - 5 Click Save or Save & Submit, whichever is applicable.

 You can monitor progress on the Job Status page and view the logs on the View Logs page.
-For more information, refer to the Dell NetVault Backup Administrator's Guide.
+For more information, see the Quest NetVault Backup Administrator's Guide.